audiomuze/tagminder/README.md

 It'll report its workings and stats as it goes.

-When it's done the resulting (changed records only) are written to export.db, which can be exported back to the underlying files like so:
+When it's done the resulting (changed records only) are written to 'export.db', which can be exported back to the underlying files like so:

 ```
 python /path.to/puddletag/tags2db.py export /tmp/flacs/export.db .
 ```

-This will overwrite the tags in the associated files, replacing it with the revised tags stored in export.db
+This will overwrite the tags in the associated files, replacing it with the metadata tags stored in 'export.db'

+### Workflow

+- run it once against your entire music collection to process updates en-mass

+- thereafter use tagminder to cleanup tags for any music you want to add to your music collection.
+For me that means tagging via Picard followed by Puddletag (to leverage tag sources other than MusicBrainz, inspect tags, standardise filenames, rename folders etc.) and then running tagminder to pick up anything I may have overlooked.